Federal agencies recall workers as Trump signs bill ending longest-ever government shutdown

 President Donald Trump signs funding legislation to reopen the federal government as he is joined by Rep Lisa McClain (R-MI), other Republican lawmakers and business leaders, during a ceremony in the Oval Office of the White House on November 12, 2025, in Washington, DC (Win McNamee/Getty Images)

-Trump signs short-term funding bill ending the shutdown
+Trump signs short-term funding bill to end the shutdown

 The House approved the reopening legislation by a 222–209 vote on Wednesday night, ending a 43-day shutdown that began on October 1.

-Six Democrats joined, with most Republicans in favor of the measure.
-However, two Republicans sided with Democrats in opposition.
+Six Democrats joined, while most Republicans supported the measure.
+However, two Republicans reportedly sided with Democrats in opposition.

 The bill reinstated thousands of federal employees, guaranteed back pay, and halted layoffs through January.
 However, it remains unclear when the workers will receive their overdue paychecks.